dbcooper-peloton/Treadmill-of-Science/README.md

-# Project Orchid
+# Treadmill of Science

-This is the repository for Project Orchid.
+This is the repository for the TOS.

 Python Libraries sourced for the projects:
   - Pandas